An EHR should help you do two things really well:

 But as with anything free, there are trade-offs.
 Some tools lack customer support or require heavier reliance on an IT department.
 Others may feel clunky or rely on third-party add-ons.

 No matter which EHR you end up with, Freed is here to help reduce the clerical clutter.
-Freed integrates seamlessly with any web-based EHR using a free Chrome extension with easy copy-and-paste functionality for your clinical notes.
+It integrates seamlessly with any browser-based EHR using a free Chrome extension with easy copy-and-paste functionality for your clinical notes.

 Frequently asked questions from clinicians and medical practitioners.